rackerlabs/rackspace-how-to/content/cloud-servers/using-server-logs.md

 **/var/log/auth.log**.
 This file shows you the IP addresses and users that are trying to access your server.
 This log is useful if you think that someone might be trying to force their way into your server.
-If this is a concern, you can locate the IP address that the user is coming from and then block that IP.
+If this is a concern, you can locate the IP address that the user is coming from and then block it.

 ### Networking logs

-Viewing networking logs is more complex because servers do not place this information in a log format unless you specifically create the scenario and rules for this task.
+Viewing networking logs is more complex because servers do not place this information in a log format unless you specifically implement the rules for this task.

 As an alternative, you can use the [Rackspace